6 Fun Soccer Warm Up Drills (and Warm Down)

 - Improves your kid’s fitness

-After warming down its time for light stretches.
-See my post on a stretch here.
+After warming down it’s time for light stretches.

 All in all, the most important thing is fun and instilling the correct training habits when he is still young.